SUI-Components/adevinta-spain-components/components/tool/app/README.md

 To remove `sui-app` and all configuration files and dependencies, and make  , run `npx sui-app remove`.

+### Opening the app

+If you have errors while compiling the app, please ensure you have properly opened the project before checking anything else.

+Run `npx sui-app open ios` or `npx sui-app open android` in order to start the project.

 ### Synchronize

 After making changes to the web app and building it, both iOS and Android projects need to be synchronized.